superduper-io/superduper/docs/_build/html/_sources/index.rst.txt

 What is SuperDuperDB?
 +++++++++++++++++++++

-The goal of the SuperDuperDB project is to provide a unified environment for open-source AI model development and production together with PyTorch and MongoDB.
+SuperDuperDB is a project which aims to facilitate building and integrating AI models together with data.

-That means:
+It does this by providing and open-source AI model development and production environment together with PyTorch and MongoDB.

 * SuperDuperDB allows users to integrate PyTorch models into MongoDB.
 * Arbitrary PyTorch models can be configured to save their outputs directly in the database alongside the inputs used to compute them.